 - Monumental Battle: The Action Prologue is set at Ayers Rock (Uluru).

-- No Kill Like Overkill: In the climax, Sing-Ling stuffs a grenade into Wilton's mouth to coerce him into a confession.
+- No Kill like Overkill: In the climax, Sing-Ling stuffs a grenade into Wilton's mouth to coerce him into a confession.
 When the pin gets released, he chucks Wilton into a safe full of his own explosives.

 - No Name Given: Angelica's friend from Singapore is only named as "Chinese Girl" in the credits, despite getting called "Mei Ling" on-screen.

 - Number Two: Willard, Wilton's secretary.
+Hell of a lot nicer than his boss, though.

 - Politically Incorrect Villain: Wilton, who says he finds Chinese "make the best servants" and deliberately goads Sing-Ling by saying he "never met a Chinese who didn't have a yellow streak."